Hay fever & Chinese medicine

 “Often I find myself drinking a delicious warming tea that I refer to as a cup of hug”

-Chinese medicine is a preventative medicine; typically patients are treated before they are sick.
+Chinese medicine is preventative medicine; typically patients are treated before they are sick.
 Historically, Chinese doctors would only treat healthy people, and their patients should not get sick in the first place.
 Also, treatment is related to the season, and if a patient has a health problem in a particular season, then treatment should begin long before the start of that season.

-In this light, I would like to share with you some of the wonderful warming herbs and spices used in Chinese medicine dietary therapy for those people whos health declines in winter, for those who find it hard to stay warm or get warm in the first place.
+In this light, I would like to share with you some of the wonderful warming herbs and spices used in Chinese medicine dietary therapy for those people whose health declines in winter, for those who find it hard to stay warm or get warm in the first place.

 Warmth is so important to maintain healthy digestion, blood flow, joints, and muscles.
 Cold has a contracting nature that tightens the pores on the skin, restrict circulation and can lead to pain.
 For these reasons so many aspects of warmth have such a lovely healing effect on the body.